ProjectSPACE Makes More Space for All

 Q8.

-Does ProjectSPACE affect off-street parking such as parking garages and private lots?
+Does ProjectSPACE impact off-street parking, including parking garages and private lots?

 A8.